 The S&P 500 Index is currently overvalued, whether measured by price to earnings, price to sales, or price to book.
 As a value investor, does this mean that it is time to withdraw from investing in stocks?
 Generally speaking, the answer to this question is no, because the aggregate earnings of an index such as the S&P 500 says very little about the durability of the moat or quality of the cash flows of any one of the 500 companies in that index or the thousands of companies that are not in that index.

-The real value of a company today is measured by its potential for further cash flows, and the task of the value investor is to make as intelligent an estimate as possible of those future cash flows.
+The real value of a company today is measured by its potential for further cash flows, and the task of the value investing is to make as intelligent an estimate as possible of those future cash flows.
 This can only be done by a detailed study of the underlying assets of the individual company, its financial statements, broad knowledge of the industry that the company operates in.
-For me to really understand a company requires several years of study of the company, specifically its financial statements, products, suppliers, competitors and customers.
+For me to really understand a company and value investing potencial requires several years of study of the company, specifically its financial statements, products, suppliers, competitors and customers.
 It is important to read a series of 10k’s and 10q’s to assess the consistency and honesty of management.

 Because of the difficulty of out-performing the market, particularly by large institutional investors, index investing has become very popular in recent years.
 Current data show that money is rapidly flowing out managed mutual funds, and into index funds and ETF’s.
 This shift undoubtedly has contributed the current over-valuation of indexes like the S&P 500.

 As a result, the market is currently dominated by speculators – investors who invest in equities for the short term, or professional hedge, mutual or endowment fund managers who are mandated to do so by their incentives.
 This short-term, top-down analysis historically has produced poor results, and whether it has been produced by the individual or by the very highly paid professional, it generates markets that volatile and highly unpredictable.